-For many, COVID-19 has turned their world upside down.
+For many, The ‘New Normal’ has turned their world upside down.
 A crisis without precedents.
 But with all crises, the meaning you give to it and what you actually do with it will stay with you for many years.

 In my case, despite an immediate drop in income due to the cancellation of all my face to face training commitments, I’ve chosen to take the positive view.
 For a couple of years now, I’ve been wanting to take my presentation skills business into the virtual arena but my excuse was that I never had the time.
 But then, here in Spain, on 14th March 2020 a State of Emergency was declared and we ended up in strict lock down for two months.
 My excuse had disappeared over night but an opportunity had replaced it.